12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 D Narendra Modi

-Hint: Recall the BJP leader who headed the coalition governments in the late 1990s.
+Hint: Think of the BJP leader who led the first stable NDA government in the late 1990s.

 Answer